59 Lucy Lane — Lucille Ball's Childhood Home:

 Another is a photo of the freshman class that was taken in 1927 in front of that building:

-Here is another photo of Lucy at Celoron High, from 1925, showing her with the basketball team; Lucy is on the ground in the front of the photo:
+Here are two more photos of Lucy at Celoron High.
+The first is from 1925, showing her with the basketball team; Lucy is on the ground in the front of the photo:

 On the wall next to the entrance to the kitchen is a family photo collage that Lucie Arnaz made for Cleo, and that Cleo gave to us to hang in the house.
 I made a copy of it, which she annotated with help from Fred and Zo Ball.
 The original is in the display case in the wicker room.
 Here it is, in four sections (click on each section for more detail).